pytorch/pytorch/docs/cpp/source/installing.rst

 Installing C++ Distributions of PyTorch
 =======================================

-We provide ready baked distributions of all headers, libraries and CMake configuration files required to depend on PyTorch.
+We provide binary distributions of all headers, libraries and CMake configuration files required to depend on PyTorch.
 We call this distribution *LibTorch*, and you can download ZIP archives containing the latest LibTorch distribution on `our website <https://pytorch.org/get-started/locally/>`_.
 Below